sgambino/project-bootstrap/README.md

 ## Reference information
 Listed below are the sites where various artifacts can be found that are used in the projects listed.
 For each project noted, the bulleted lists indicate the bootstrap elements that are explored.
-Note that these websites only represent the front-end aspect of the site.
+Note that these projects only represent the front-end side.
 There is no backend included.

 ### SITES:
 - (Google Fonts)[https://fonts.google.com/]